 In accordance with the Doctrine, towns are required to affirmatively create a Housing Element and Fair Share Plan that lays out how the town intends to meet its affordable housing obligation for the current round.
 Towns have a significant amount of flexibility in how they can meet their obligation.
 They can build 100% affordable developments, special needs or age-restricted affordable housing, or market rate housing with affordable housing set aside.
 Towns are also required by law to follow certain rules that safeguard access to affordable housing for low-income families and communities of color.
 For example, half of all units must be available to families, 25% of all units must be rentals, and only 25% of all units can be age-restricted.
-There are also strict income restrictions on units that towns must follow-half of all units must be affordable to moderate income residents (50% - 80% AMI), half of all units must be affordable to low-income residents (below 50% AMI), and 13% of low-income units must be set aside for very low-income residents (below 30% AMI).
+There are also strict income restrictions that towns must follow - at least 50% of homes must be affordable to low-income residents (below 50% AMI) and at least 13% of homes must be set aside for very low-income residents (below 30% AMI).
+The remainder must be affordable to moderate income residents (50% - 80% AMI).